AleemaMalik/shop_alert/README.md

+# shopAlert
-# This is the official shop_alert app connected to AWS
+This is the official github repository for shopAlert.
+It is connected to Amazon's AWS Amplify Services